acollign/netrunner-wiki/Progress-Report,-2015-09-(September).md

 Welcome to the Jinteki.net open-source progress report for September 2015 (plus a few days of October).
-In this inaugural report, we will highlight some of the recent changes to the Jinteki.net Android: Netrunner platform.
+In this monthly report, we will highlight some of the recent changes to the Jinteki.net Android: Netrunner platform.

 #### About Jinteki.net